jillness/CitiBike/README.md

-# CitiBike
+## CitiBike

-Tableau dashboard of Citi Bike data
+# Tableau dashboard of NYC Citi Bike data

+Station Dashboard: popular stations and correspondences, including a heat map of NYC.

-Analyzed distance between start and end stations and trip length totals by month for the past year.
+Trip Dashboard: analyzed distance between start and end stations and trip length totals (in seconds) by month and by hour of the day for the past year